asyaharoyan/api-inspira/README.md

 # Credits

 This project was inspired by and developed following the **Code Institute** DRF-API walkthrough.
 It has been customized and modified to meet the specific requirements of the **Inspira** project.
 All the images featured on the website showcase real-life projects completed by me during my professional career.
+Some of the other pictures posted by other users created by me to test the app are downloaded from [Pixabay](https://pixabay.com/).